25 Dos and Don’ts of Ignoring Your Spouse During Separation

 16. Hang out often

 Even if you are keeping hope during your separation, you shouldn’t lock yourself indoors.
 Try to hang out more with friends or alone.
-Enjoy a fantastic evening alone, grant friends’ invites to parties, and associate with more people.
+Enjoy a fantastic evening alone, accept friends’ invites to parties, and associate with more people.
 That should help take your mind off the divorce.

 17. Don’t drunk text your spouse